leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 ## BRAT cIS

-Age of Activity: Assessing age of activity will primarily rely on looking at how old the chewed wood looks.
+Age of Activity: Assessing age of activity will rely on looking at how old the chewed wood looks.
 When beavers chew trees down they usually leave a pile of wood chips behind.
 Both the color of these and the stump of the tree can be used to estimate how fresh a cut is.
-Another sign of activity can be how intact and maintained the dams look or by the food scraps floating in a pond.
+Another sign of activity can be how intact and maintained the dams look or by the food scraps floating in a pond, whether those scraps look freshly debarked or not.

 Anabranch: Branches from the main stem of the river that rejoin the river downstream.